mohammed-raafat/GPA-Calculator/README.md

 # GPA-Calculator
+[Educational Project]

-GPA Calculator that calculates GPA according to Faculty of Computers and Information-Helwan University rules
+GPA Calculator that calculates GPA according to the rules of FCI-H (Faculty of Computers and Information-Helwan University)

-(using Python 3.5.1 and Tkinter GUI)
+Using Python 3.5.1 and Tkinter GUI